ghamzak/SKIP/README.md

    -cpnet_struc_input -state_verb STATE_VERB_PATH -wiki_plm_path WIKI_PLM_PATH -restore ckpt/best_checkpoint.pt
    ```

-   where -output is a TSV file that will contain the prediction results, and -dummy_test is the output template to simplify output formatting.
-The `dummy-predictions.tsv` file is provided by the [official evaluation script](https://github.com/allenai/aristo-leaderboard/tree/master/propara/data/test) of AI2, and I just copied it to `data/`.
+   where `-output` is a TSV file that will contain the prediction results, and `-dummy_test` is the output template to simplify output formatting.
+The `dummy-predictions.tsv` file is provided by the [official evaluation script](https://github.com/allenai/aristo-leaderboard/tree/master/propara/data/test) of AI2, and it is copied to the `data/` directory.

 5. Run the evaluation script using the ground-truth labels and your predictions: